dest-cloud/terminal/README.md

 ```

 ## Undefined variable
-If a token in a command is not found among the variables, an dialog will ask you to set the value when you run the command.
+If a token in a command is not found among the variables, a dialog will ask you to set the value when you run the command.
 This is very powerful if you need to execute a command and need to ask the user some information that can change everytime.
 For instance, the following command:
 ```json